waltergcc/42-Piscine/C03/README.md

 # C 03

+In this project we will recreate some more complex functions that are part of the <string.h> library.
+All exercises are commented for a better understanding.

+---

 ### Useful links:
 In this links bellow you can find videos that can help you to better understand some concepts covered in this project.
 <br>